bkader/Skada-WoTLK/README.md

 ## IMPORTANT: How to install

-It is important to know that for most addons to properly function without issues, if to have a clean installation.
-If you don't proceed to a clean installation, there is a huge change that you will run into issues and errors that people who installed it the first time won't encouter ever.
+It is important to know that for most addons to properly function without issues, is to have a clean installation.
+If you don't proceed to a clean installation, there is a huge chance that you will run into issues and errors that people who installed it the first time won't encouter.
 So, please, if you want to use it and you were at certain point using default Skada, follow the steps below:

 1. Delete old Skada addon and modules: All folders which the name starts with Skada within the `InterFace\AddOns` folder must be deleted.
 2. Navigate to `WTF\Account` folder, use the search box on top right and search for "Skada".
 Select all files and delete them.
 3. Download the repository package and extract the `Skada` folder into `Interface\AddOns`.
 4. Start the game, enable the addon, change the settings the way you want them to be and enjoy!

+### Optional

+If you are using [ELvUI](https://github.com/ElvUI-WotLK/ElvUI) and [ElvUI_AddOnSkins](https://github.com/ElvUI-WotLK/ElvUI_AddOnSkins), simply extract the **ElvUI_AddOnSkins** folder inside your addons folder, replace the files you are asked to and that's it.
+Enjoy!